 Mount Meru is the second tallest mountain in Tanzania and 5th tallest in Africa.
 It serves as the pinnacle attraction and highlight of the park.
 Nature enthusiasts will appreciate getting to experience the different ecosystems that are found within this small park.

-Trails of Arusha National Park
+Arusha National Park Trails

 Climbing Mount Meru is one of the leading attractions and draws to the park.
 The Momella route starts at the gate located on the eastern side of the mountain.
 This is the route used to climb the mountain.